-- All existing assets and liabilities, including insurance policies issued by the Co-op, and personal data collected by the latter, had been successfully transferred to Income via a ‘Scheme of Transfer’ under the Insurance Act of Singapore and other agreements entered between the co-operative and Income.
+- The insurance policies issued by the co-operative, NTUC Income Insurance Co-operative Limited (Co-op) and personal data collected by the latter, had been successfully transferred to the new corporate entity, Income Insurance Limited (Income Insurance) via a ‘Scheme of Transfer’ under the Insurance Act 1966 and other agreements entered between the Co-op and Income Insurance.
 All existing policy coverage, benefits and terms remain unchanged.

 - For existing insurance policies, there is no need for Income Insurance to issue new contracts.